 The Photonic Laboratory of the Dipartimento di Matematica e Fisica "Ennio De Giorgi" was born in 2006 in order to investigate the optical properties of a wide range of organic and inorganic materials.

-The main research activity of the Photonic Laboratory is the investigation of the photophysics of organic conjugated molecules, with particular interest for the processes relevant for the operation of optical and optoelectronic organic devices.
+The main research activity of the Photonic Laboratory is the investigation of the photophysics of organic conjugated molecules and of lead halide perovskites, with particular interest for the processes relevant for the operation of optical and optoelectronic organic devices.

 The current research lines are:

 Thin films of leas halide perovskites are receiving huge attention in the last few years, thanks to their capability to combine optical, electronic and optoelectronic properties typical of inorganic semiconductors with easy processing, typical of organic materials.

 Our activity is mainly focused on the investigation of the physical processes that determine the optical properties of perovskites thin films, with particular interest for the optical gain properties of the material.